aplteam/Tatin/docs/PackageConfiguration.md

 By default the config namespace carries the values of the three Dyalog parameters `default_io`, `default_ml` and `default_wx` for the three system variables `⎕IO`, `⎕ML` and `⎕WX`.

-Tatin uses these values for setting the three system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependency` function.
+Tatin uses these values for setting the three system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependencies` function.
 This is important because that makes any sub-namespace created later on inherit those values.

 ### Access after loading a package

-Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON under the name `∆CONFIG` together with `∆URI` and `∆HOME`.
+Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON under the name `∆CONFIG` together with `∆ID`, `∆URI` and `∆HOME`.

 Note that `∆HOME` will be empty in case two conditions are met: